-Dear English-speaking readers, this page is an automatic Google translation from a post originally written in French.
-My apologies for the strange sentences and the funny mistakes that could gave been generated during the process.
-If you can read French, the original and correct text:
+Dear English-speaking readers, this page is an automatic translation made from a post originally written in French.
+My apologies for any strange sentences and funny mistakes that may have been generated during the process.
+If you are reading French, click on the French flag below to access the original and correct text:

-Once is not customary: me, the adept of solo tripI went in a group!
-But beware, not just any group : photographers like me.
-The trip was organized by the Little forum of the photo-sub, which I have been seeing more and more since I invested in a waterproof case for my Canon Eos 7D.
+For once, I, the fan of the solo tripI went in a group!
+But be careful, not just any group : divers photographers, like me.
+The trip was organized by the P'tit forum of the photo-subI have been using it more and more since I invested in a waterproof housing for my Canon Eos 7D.

 We met on November 26, shortly before dawn, at Roissy Charles-de-Gaulle airport.

 For once, I wasn't the only one to trick the check-in counters, to get cameras, lenses, domes and portholes out of the dreaded hand luggage weighing...
 In a group, solidarity plays a big role!
 We quickly organized discreetly our small traffic of heavy objects towards the back of the line, in order to present a lighter bag to the scale...
 Hey, hey!